gmilmei/pal70/README.md

 # Pedagogic Algorithmic Language compiler and runtime

-This essentially a reimplementation of the PAL compiler by R. Mabee from 12 June 1970 (written in BCPL, see http://www.softwarepreservation.org/projects/lang/PAL).
+This is essentially a reimplementation of the PAL compiler by R. Mabee from 12 June 1970 (written in BCPL, see http://www.softwarepreservation.org/projects/lang/PAL).
 It generally follow the original structure.
 However, the Boehm-Demers-Weiser